rafaelkyrdan/ml-with-scala/README.md

-# ml-with-scala
+# ml-with-spark
-Machine learning with scala
+Machine learning with Apache Spark

 Follow the comments in the code and `README` for each example.